jabelk/intro-to-ansible-webinar/demo-part-3/README.md

 In general, Ansible gives precedence to variables that were defined more recently, more actively, and with more explicit scope.

-To set up your local dev environment you can check out the DevNet Associate Learning Map [setting up your local dev environment](https://learningnetwork.cisco.com/s/learning-plan-detail-standard?ltui__urlRecordId=a1c3i0000007pnIAAQ&ltui__urlRedirect=learning-plan-detail-standard).
-I use VS Code as an editor and also often use [Remote Development](https://code.visualstudio.com/docs/remote/ssh) to connect to sandbox VMs.
-In the demos I am actually using a local virtual environment, but often using a provided VM helps reduce hurdles and get you started faster, or using a dockerfile.

 These demos are using the [NSO DevNet Sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/43244b33-7af5-4e6b-9b48-58cadf3d2d24?diagramType=Topology), not because we are using NSO, but it has a nice topology (IOS, NXOS, ASA, XR) and we can reserve it for a week at a time.